replysam2009/ionic2-push-notifications/README.md

 ## Send Notification

 Open your [Ionic Account](https://apps.ionic.io/).
-Add your key in the settings.
+Add your API keys (Firebase Project's Server Key) under the settings.
 Use the Push option to send the notification.

 ## Code